Dorothy Bush Koch: Personal life

-In 1982, Bush married William Heekin LeBlond (b.
-January 11, 1957).
-They had two children, Samuel Bush "Sam" LeBlond (b.
-1984) and Nancy Ellis "Ellie" LeBlond (b.
-1986).
+In 1982, Bush married William Heekin LeBlond.
+They had two children.
 They divorced in 1990.

-In June 1992, she married Bobby Koch (b.
-1960), today a Washington, D.C. lobbyist on behalf of the wine industry.
+In June 1992, she married Bobby Koch.
 The wedding took place at Camp David.
-They have two children, Robert David (b.
-1993) and Georgia "Gigi" Grace (b.
-1996).
 Robert P. Koch was an aide to House Democratic leader Richard Gephardt, and is president of the California-based Wine Institute.
 He has a substantial equity interest in Central European Distribution Corp., a company that manufactures and distributes vodka in Poland.